eltoroit/LDS_Interview/interview.md

 ## Lightning Web Components

 With LWC, the code is pretty similar to above where you needed to import the `NavigationMixin`.
-This is the JavaScript controller code:
+This is the JavaScript controller code for the navigation:

 ```
 this[NavigationMixin.Navigate]({